📣 📣 📣

 Add a Record

-• Name: leave it blank (we want to create an ALIAS for the apex domain)
+• Name: leave this blank (we want to create an ALIAS for the apex domain).